base/base/docs/specs/experimental/gov-delegation.md

 | `Absolute`  | `0`    | The amount of votes delegated is fixed and denominated in the `GovernanceToken`'s decimals  |
 | `Relative`  | `1`    | The amount of votes delegated is relative and denominated in percentages.                   |

+## Migration

+All write functions in the `GovernanceDelegation` MUST check if the users interacting with it have been migrated by checking the `migrated` mapping from its [storage](#storage).
+If a user has not been migrated, the `GovernanceDelegation` MUST copy the delegation and checkpoint data from the token contract to its own state.
+After copying the data, the `GovernanceDelegation` MUST update the `migrated` mapping to reflect that the address has been migrated, and remove the state from the `GovernanceToken` contract via a function that can only be called by the `GovernanceDelegation` contract.

+## Backwards Compatibility

+The `GovernanceDelegation` contract ensures backwards compatibility by allowing the migration of delegation state from the `GovernanceToken`, and implementing the same type of getter functions.
+External contracts that need to consume voting power data, like the `Governor`, will have to query both the legacy state in the `GovernanceToken` if a user has not been migrated, and the up-to-date state in the `GovernanceDelegation` if the user has been migrated.

 ## User Flow

 The following sections highlight the use cases that MUST be supported by the `GovernanceDelegation`, and the difference